New Widebeam Cruisers

 So what do we have available in widebeams?

-We have two basic designs that we will build for you:
+We have several basic designs that we will build for you:

-The 'Brigantine' Class Cruising widebeam - please note that this is the only vessel that we build to category 'C'
+The 'Jupiter' Class Cruising widebeam - please note that this is not the only vessel that we build to category 'C'

 What lengths can we build these vessels in?